Of Late I Think of Rosewood

-"Of Late I Think of Rosewood" is the eleventh episode of the sixth season and the 131st episode overall of the Freeform mystery drama series Pretty Little Liars.
+"Of Late I Think of Rosewood" is the eleventh episode of the sixth season and the 131st episode overall of the Freeform mystery drama television series Pretty Little Liars.
 The episode, serving as the sixth season mid-season premiere, was broadcast on January 12, 2016.
 It was written by Joseph Dougherty, and directed by Ron Lagomarsino.
 The episode takes place five years after the events of "Game Over, Charles" as the Liars have graduated from high school and college.
 The episode included a new intro for the show, after using the same intro since the show premiered.

 Plot

 In 2017, five years after the events of the previous episode, the protagonists have all gone their separate ways.
 Spencer Hastings (Troian Bellisario) is living in Washington D.C. working with lobbyists and has since become close to Caleb Rivers (Tyler Blackburn) since she broke up with her high school sweetheart Toby Cavanaugh (Keegan Allen), who has since become serious with his carpentry business.
 Hanna Marin (Ashley Benson) is working for a fashion line based in New York City and travels frequently, and is engaged to a man named Jordan.
 Aria Montgomery (Lucy Hale) is working for a publishing house in Boston and is dating a co-worker named Liam.
 Ezra Fitz (Ian Harding) has become withdrawn since the publication of his first novel, Ostinato; after a trip to build houses in South America with his girlfriend, Nicole, he goes awry when the group they are working with is targeted by revolutionists and fifteen people, including Nicole, are either missing or dead.
 Emily Fields (Shay Mitchell) is working as a barista in San Diego; after her father was killed in the military, she had dropped out of college and has been lying to her friends and family that she is still at Pepperdine University and is working at the Salk Institute.
 Alison DiLaurentis (Sasha Pieterse) is a high school teacher in Rosewood and is petitioning to have her sister Charlotte DiLaurentis (Vanessa Ray) — the former antagonist that had tormented the girls as "A" for years — released from the hospital she has been living in for the past years.
 The court has requested that the victims of Charlotte testify in front of a judge that they are no longer afraid of Charlotte, forcing the girls to return to Rosewood.